 About Megan-Brette Hamilton Assistant Professor

-Dr. Hamilton is an assistant professor and an ASHA-certified speech-language pathologist (although she prefers the term communication specialist/coach).
-She spent 10 years in New York City schools working primarily with African American and Latino/a students.
+Dr. Hamilton is an assistant professor and an ASHA-certified speech-language pathologist.
+She spent 10 years in New York City schools, the largest school district in the U.S., working primarily with African American and Hispanic/Latinx students.
 During this time, she also hosted a show on Brooklyn cable where she got a taste of the diverse cultures and dialects of the city.
 Her research centers on the classroom experiences of African American English-speaking children and speakers of other non-mainstream dialects.
 She is curious about the paralinguistic aspects of dialect, teacher-student communication interactions, and the role of dialect and cultural identity in acquiring Mainstream American English literacy.
-Megan-Brette has presented her work internationally, consulted with teachers and speech-language pathologists, and maintains a website www.honeybeeconnection.com dedicated to increasing the understanding of cultural-linguistic diversity. .
+Megan-Brette has presented her work nationally and internationally; consulted with teachers, librarians, and speech-language pathologists; and maintains a blog at www.honeybeeconnection.com dedicated to increasing our understanding of cultural-linguistic diversity.